poga/spacer/README.md

 # Spacer

-Spacer provides a new way to build businesses around technology.
+A new way to build business around technology and to code.
+Includes:

-Spacer provides a fast **edit-save-reload** development cycle.
-No redeployment or rebuilding image is needed.
+* fast **edit-save-reload** development cycle: No redeployment or rebuilding image is needed.

 ## Install